timomeh/tune-otd/README.md

 ## Can you be a bit more specific?

 This little thingy displays your Tunes as __Spotify Play Buttons__ in a chronological order.
-The Core is a pretty simple nooby PHP-File.
-Yeah, the `index.php` in the root.
-But you don't have to care about it.
-The PHP-File gets your Tunes from the `data.json`.
+You don't need a SQL-Database ans Stuff, it's all located in a JSON.
+The Core is pretty simple and nooby PHP-Stuff.

 ## Show me how it looks like